 “In a field where seconds count quite literally—it could be a matter of life and death—instant notification of emergency calls within Slack has helped our membership respond to incidents,” said Dan Bruce, paramedic and developer at RPI Ambulance.

-Creating a virtual workspace for dispersed teams
+Creating a digital workspace for dispersed teams

 In addition to running two salons, DevaCurl makes products for curls of all types.
 Of course, cornering the curly-hair market doesn’t come without challenges.
 Out of 200 DevaCurl employees, 125 of them are based in the company’s salons.
 That means over half of its workers are on their feet, interacting with customers, rather than in front of a computer screen.
-Slack channels—virtual spaces where teams can share messages, tools and files—offer a speedy way to connect these always-on-the-go employees.
+Slack channels—digital spaces where teams can share messages, tools and files—offer a speedy way to connect these always-on-the-go employees.

 “The salon is a completely different space with mostly creative folks who are not sitting in front of a laptop.
 All they have is their phone,” explains DevaCurl CEO Robert Schaeffler.
 “With Slack, we were finally able to connect people in an office, people that are remote and people that are on their feet all day long in a salon environment.”